 Visiting the Hospital

-- On compassionate grounds and on an individual basis, exceptions to these guidelines will be facilitated.
+On compassionate grounds and on an individual basis, exceptions to these guidelines will be facilitated.

 Please ask your partner/support person to wear a face covering at all times while within the hospital.
 Thank you for your continued support and understanding.

-Visiting advice for partners/nominated person post birth:
+Visiting advice for partners/support persons post birth:

-- On arrival to the admissions office, an NMH official visitor card will be issued to you for sole use by your partner/nominated person.
+- On arrival to the admissions office, an NMH official visitor card will be issued to you for sole use by your partner/support person.
 Please do not share this card with anyone else to allow us to continue to limit footfall in the hospital.

 - We ask that your partner/support person maintain good hygiene standards such as washing their hands and coughing etiquette at all times.
 Hand washing facilities are available on the ground floor as you enter the hospital.